-- ▲ Never attempt to use this machine if you have not been trained to do so. - A Never uses a machine until you have read and understood the operator handbook, are familiar with, and practiced the controls. - ▲ Never use a machine that is poorly maintained. - ▲ Never use a machine if guards are missing or damaged. - ▲ Never use a machine on which the hydraulic system shows signs of wear or damage. - ▲ Never fit, or use, a machine on a tractor that does not meet the manufacturer's minimum specification level. - ▲ Never use a machine fitted to a tractor that does not have suitable front, rear and side(s) cab guarding made of metal mesh or polycarbonate. - ▲ Never use the machine if the tractor cab guarding is damaged, deteriorating or badly fitted. - ▲ Never turn a machine cutting head to an angle that causes debris to be ejected towards the cab. - ▲ Never start or continue to work a machine if people are nearby or approaching Stop and wait until they are at a safe distance before continuing. - ▲ Never attempt to use a machine on materials in excess of its capability. - ▲ Never use a machine to perform a task it has not been designed to do. - ▲ Never operate the tractor or machine controls from any position other than from the driving seat, especially whilst hitching or unhitching the machine. - ▲ Never carry out maintenance of a machine or a tractor whilst the engine is running the engine should be switched off, the key removed and pocketed. - \triangle Never leave a machine unattended in a raised position it should be lowered to the ground in a safe position on a level firm site.

-- ▲ Never leave a tractor with the key in or the engine running. - ▲ Never carry out maintenance on any part or component of a machine that is raised unless that part or component has been properly substantially braced or supported. - ▲ Never attempt to detect a hydraulic leak with your hand use a piece of cardboard. - ▲ Never allow children near to, or play on, a tractor or machine under any circumstances.
+- A Never attempt to use this machine if you have not been trained to do so. - ▲ Never use a machine until you have read and understood the operator handbook, are familiar with it, and practiced the controls. - A Never use a machine that is poorly maintained. - A Never use a machine if guards are missing or damaged. - A Never use a machine on which the hydraulic system shows signs of wear or damage. - ▲ Never fit, or use, a machine on a tractor that does not meet the manufacturer's minimum specification level. - ▲ Never use a machine fitted to a tractor that does not have suitable front, rear and side(s) cab guarding made of metal mesh or polycarbonate. - ▲ Never use the machine if the tractor cab guarding is damaged, deteriorating or badly fitted. - ▲ Never turn a machine cutting head to an angle that causes debris to be ejected towards the cab. - ▲ Never start or continue to work a machine if people are nearby or approaching Stop and wait until they are at a safe distance before continuing.
+WARNING: Some cutting heads may continue to 'freewheel' for up to 40 seconds after being stopped. - A Never attempt to use a machine on materials in excess of its capability. - A Never use a machine to perform a task it has not been designed to do. - ▲ Never operate the tractor or machine controls from any position other than from the driving seat, especially whilst hitching or unhitching the machine. - ▲ Never carry out maintenance of a machine or a tractor whilst the engine is running the engine should be switched off, the key removed and pocketed. - ▲ Never leave a machine unattended in a raised position it should be lowered to the ground in a safe position on a level firm site. - A Never leave a tractor with the key in or the engine running. - ▲ Never carry out maintenance on any part or component of a machine that is raised unless that part or component has been properly substantially braced or supported. - ▲ Never attempt to detect a hydraulic leak with your hand use a piece of cardboard. - A Never allow children near to, or play on, a tractor or machine under any circumstances.